wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

     greyscale#State s get -- gets the greyscale from the record 42 transparency#State s put -- puts 42 in the transparency field

-(The '#' has no special meaning, I use it as a separator so that I can use same field names in different types.
-Maybe later I might define a more )
+(The '#' has no special meaning, I use it as a separator so that I can use the same field names in different types.)

-Because State is a proper Funktal type, you can also use pattern matching to bind the field values to names:
+Because `State` is a proper Funktal type, you can also use pattern matching to bind the field values to names:

     s (\None <- (greyscale transparency colour MkState) : State . <all computations on s> )